AntonOresten/TypedFASTX.jl/README.md

 [![Coverage](https://codecov.io/gh/anton083/TypedFASTX.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/anton083/TypedFASTX.jl)
 <!-- [![Build Status](https://travis-ci.com/anton083/TypedFASTX.jl.svg?branch=master)](https://travis-ci.com/anton083/TypedFASTX.jl) -->

 TypedFASTX.jl is a Julia package for working with FASTA and FASTQ files using strongly typed records.
 It is largely based on [BioJulia's FASTX.jl package](https://github.com/BioJulia/FASTX.jl), whose records are un-typed, i.e. they are agnostic to the kind of data they contain.
-TypedFASTX.jl aims to enhances readability, reduce the potential for errors by enforcing type safety, and enable you to define different methods for different record types.
+TypedFASTX.jl aims to enhance readability, reduce the potential for errors by enforcing type safety, and enable you to define different methods for different record types.

 ## Getting Started